madanyc/workfront-learn.en/help/fusion/2-understand-the-basics/mapping-panel-important-notes.md

 ---
 title: Mapping Panel Important Notes
 description: In this video, you will learn the importance of using the operators provided in the mapping panel in [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 9003
+exl-id: 2f5a2088-b32c-457f-baa1-913501d74b73
 ---
 # Mapping panel important notes